-UST system owners or operators must designate Class A, Class B, and Class C operators, as follows:
+UST system owners or operators must designate:

 - (a) At least one Class A and one Class B operator for each UST or group of USTs at a facility. - (b) Each individual who meets the definition of Class C operator at the UST facility must be designated as a Class C operator.
 Class C operators must be employees of the UST system owner or operator.